-Rules 1.
-The show is open to everyone living within two miles of Mickleham church, to children attending a school or nursery in 2. the same area and to email subscribers of the Garden Shed.
-All exhibits in sections B to D to be grown by exhibitors in their own gardens or allotments and to be their own bona fide property.
-3. No exhibitor may have more than one entry in any class (except class D44).
-4. No entries will be accepted after 8:00 pm on Wednesday 3 rd July 2019.
-5. All exhibits that have been entered for competition must be brought to the hall on the day of the Show between 8:30 and 10:15 am .
+- 1. The show is open to everyone living within two miles of Mickleham church, to children attending a school or nursery in the same area, to their parents or siblings, and to email subscribers of the Garden Shed.
+Please note that, due to time constraints, gardens entered in Section A (Gardens) must be within two miles of Mickleham church. - 2.
+All exhibits in sections B to D to be grown by exhibitors in their own gardens or allotments and to be their own bona fide property. - 3.
+No exhibitor may have more than one entry in any class (except class D44). - 4.
+No entries will be accepted after 8:00 pm on Wednesday 6th July 2019. - 5.
+All exhibits that have been entered for competition must be brought to the hall on the day of the Show between 8:30 and 10 am.
 No exhibits may be affixed to the wall of the hall.
-Exhibitors may not move exhibits other than their own without the agreement of a Steward.
-6. All exhibitors and visitors attend the Show at their own risk and the Officers and Committee shall be under no liability for injury by accident, however caused 7.
+Exhibitors may not move exhibits other than their own without the agreement of a Steward. - 6.
+All exhibitors and visitors attend the Show at their own risk and the Officers and Committee shall be under no liability for injury by accident, however caused - 7.
 Exhibitors must supply all plates, dishes and other receptacles.
-At all times either before, during or after the Show, all such articles and also exhibits will be left at the exhibitor's risk and it is a condition of acceptance that the Officers and Committee shall be under no liability for loss or theft of such articles and/or exhibits or damage thereto.
-8. All articles exhibited shall remain in the Show until after the prize- giving.
-The Show will be closed to the public and the exhibitors will then remove exhibits from 5:15 pm.
-9. All judging will be in accordance with the RHS Horticultural Show handbook, except for the gardens.
-10. The judges may, at their discretion and without giving any reason, disqualify any entry.
-In all respects the decision of the judges shall be final.
-11. The judges shall, if they consider that there are insufficient entries, or if all the exhibits in a class do not merit a prize, withhold prizes.
-In the event of any exhibitor showing an entry of particular merit, the judges may, on the authority of the Committee, award a Certificate of Merit.
-10

-- 12. Any complaints must be made in writing to the Secretary by 4 pm on the day of the Show. - 13.
+At all times either before, during or after the Show, all such articles and also exhibits will be left at the exhibitor's risk and it is a condition of acceptance that the Officers and Committee shall be under no liability for loss or theft of such articles and/or exhibits or damage thereto. - 8.
+All articles exhibited shall remain in the Show until after the prize-giving.
+The Show will be closed to the public and the exhibitors will then remove exhibits by 5 pm promptly. - 9.
+All judging will be in accordance with the RHS Horticultural Show handbook, except for the gardens. - 10.
+The judges may, at their discretion and without giving any reason, disqualify any entry.
+In all respects the decision of the judges shall be final. - 11.
+The judges shall, if they consider that there are insufficient entries, or if all the exhibits in a class do not merit a prize, withhold prizes.
+In the event of any exhibitor showing an entry of particular merit, the judges may, on the authority of the Committee, award a Certificate of Merit. - 12.
+Any complaints must be made in writing to the Secretary by 4 pm on the day of the Show. - 13.
 The Committee reserves the right to nominate representatives to visit the garden of any exhibitor.